 Cat Food quality is a complicated discussion, but we try to stay consistent with our choices.

-Factor such as ingredient quality, nutritional ratios (Protein, Fat, Carbohydrates, Omega Fatty Acids), Recall History, Animal Testing, Price, and Country of Origin all play a part in our selections.
+Factors such as ingredient quality, nutritional ratios (Protein, Fat, Carbohydrates, Omega Fatty Acids), Recall History, Animal Testing, Price, and Country of Origin all play a part in our selections.

 We recommend you check out our Cat Food Guide for more information on the overall topic of cat food.
 You can also check out our Reviews page for a list of all the brands we’ve researched and analyzed to date.